 A measuring log is created automatically during calibration.
 The log file is named TCHPRAUTO.html.
 This file is stored in the same location as the original file.
 The measuring log can be displayed in the browser on the control.
 If a program uses more than one cycle to calibrate the touch probe, TCHPRAUTO.html will contain all the measuring logs.
 When running a touch probe cycle in the Manual Operation mode, the TNC saves the measuring log under the name TCHPRMAN.html.
-This file is stored in the folder TNC: .
+This file is stored in the folder TNC: \ .

-Please make sure the correct tool number is active when you use the touch probe system.
-Regardless of whether you want to use a touch probe cycle in automatic mode or Manual operation mode.
+Ensure that the tool number of the tool table and the touch-probe number of the touch-probe table are correct.
+This is regardless of whether you want to use a touch-probe cycle in automatic mode or Manual operation mode.

-For more information, see Chapter Touch probe table
+For more information, see the Chapter Touch probe table